Resources for Families

 Notify your landlord in writing of any signs of chipping, peeling or deteriorating paint surfaces or bare soil.
 Email or Text Message is a written notice.
 KEEP A COPY.

 In Cleveland, report your complaint Cleveland’s Citizen Complaint Line.
 Dial 311 or email: Cleveland311@clevelandohio.gov.
-If you are outside Cleveland, call your city's office of building and housing.
+If you are outside Cleveland, contact your city's office of building and housing.

 Before you or your landlord begin to remove lead hazards, make sure your contractor is using Lead Safe Practices.